-The Samsung Galaxy S23 Ultra’s amazing camera is worth the high price | CNN Underscored
+Galaxy S23 Ultra review | CNN Underscored

 That 200-megapixel camera is no joke

 The biggest new feature on the Galaxy S23 Ultra is on the back.
-Samsung included its all-new 200-megapixel ISOCELL HP2 sensor which acts as the primary camera.
-It’s a major step up in terms of megapixels compared to the S22 Ultra, which carried over the 108MP camera from the S21 Ultra.
+Samsung included its all-new 200-megapixel ISOCELL HP2 sensor, which acts as the primary camera.
+It’s a major step up in terms of megapixels compared to the S22 Ultra, which carried over the 108-megapixel camera from the S21 Ultra.

-In bright lighting conditions, you’d be hard pressed to find a significant difference between shots captured on the S23 Ultra and those from other flagship phones.
+In bright lighting conditions, you’d be hard-pressed to find a significant difference between shots captured on the S23 Ultra and those from other flagship phones.
 Samsung still keeps saturation boosted a tiny bit while balancing out highlights and exposure to create some pretty stellar results.
 You simply can’t take a bad picture with this camera.

 The Samsung Galaxy S23 Ultra’s amazing performance is worth the high price